Credit Counseling Services Louisville, KY

 Debt consolidation services are different than credit counseling services.
 Basically, debt consolidation involves paying off debt by taking out a loan or a new line of credit.
 In most cases, Kentucky clients benefit from debt consolidation by decreasing repayment costs, decreasing monthly payments, and reducing the number of bills they have to deal with.

 Meanwhile, credit counseling (also called debt counseling) provides people with the resources they need to overcome their financial problems, such as crushing debt.

 Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA)

-In 2005, Congress passed the Bankruptcy Abuse Prevention and Consumer Protection Act.
-Part of the impetus behind the law was to discourage Chapter 7 filings and encourage more people to file for Chapter 13 reorganization of debts.
+In 2005, Congress passed the Bankruptcy Abuse Prevention and Consumer Protection Act, also known as the “new bankruptcy law.”
+The goal behind the law is to discourage Chapter 7 bankruptcy filings and instead encourage more people to file for Chapter 13 reorganization of debts.

 One key change in the new bankruptcy law is a provision requiring citizens to get professional debt counseling to avoid similar financial troubles in the future.
 This requirement is not a big burden, and should not deter you from filing for bankruptcy.

 Your bankruptcy will not be discharged until you complete the course.
-If you retain Julie O’Bryan and associates as your bankruptcy lawyers, we can help steer you to an approved credit-counseling agency, including non-profit agencies.
-The course can be completed on your own schedule, and often can be done by phone or over the Internet.
+If you hire Julie O’Bryan and associates as your bankruptcy lawyers, we can help steer you to an approved credit-counseling agency, including non-profit agencies.
+The course can be completed on your own schedule, and often can be done by phone or over the internet.

-We have listed below the names of one credit reporting company who can help you with your credit counseling requirements.
+We have listed below the names of one credit reporting company that can help you with your credit counseling requirements.